Home

 Lulu "Fannie" Jennings was born on Oct.
 3, 1883 at Ohiopyle, Fayette County, PA, the youngest of eight children of John R. and Martha (Knight) Jennings Sr.

-The July 14, 1899 Connellsville Daily Courier reported that she and her sister Jennie were living in McKeesport, Allegheny County, PA, and that Fannie was reported to be "very ill in the McKeesport hospital with typhoid fever."
+The July 14, 1899 Connellsville Daily Courier stated that she and her sister Jennie were living in McKeesport, Allegheny County, PA, and that Fannie was reported to be "very ill in the McKeesport hospital with typhoid fever."

 When the federal census was taken in 1900, Fannie is believed to have been employed as a live-in servant in the home of banker-bookkeeper Frederick Buchie and his wife Sara in McKeesport.
 The census-taker wrote her birth information as "May 1882" when in reality our Fannie was born in October 1883, but it is not known if the census-taker received accurate information.